C++ SDK reference (server-side)

 To learn more about LaunchDarkly's different SDK types, read Client-side, server-side, and edge SDKs.

-Getting started
+Get started

 Previous versions of this SDK were written in C, with a C++ wrapper available.
 In version 3.0 and higher, this SDK is written in C++, with a C wrapper available.
 The code samples below show all options, where applicable.

-After you complete the Getting Started process, follow these instructions to start using the LaunchDarkly SDK in your C application.
+After you complete the Getting started process, follow these instructions to start using the LaunchDarkly SDK in your C application.

 The following sections explain how to install and configure the SDK, and then to verify its connection to LaunchDarkly by fetching flag configuration information.

-Incorporating the SDK
+Incorporate the SDK

-You can incorporate the SDK by building from source using cmake, or by using pre-built artifacts.
-Then, include the LaunchDarkly headers.
+You can incorporate the SDK by building from source using cmake

-Incorporating the SDK using cmake
+Incorporate the SDK using cmake

-To incorporate the SDK using cmake:
+To incorporate the SDK using cmake

-1. Clone the GitHub repository as a subdirectory of your project.
+- Clone the GitHub repository as a subdirectory of your project.

-3. Link your project's target against the launchdarkly::server target:
+to include the SDK repository: - Link your project's target against the

-Incorporating the SDK using prebuilt artifacts
+Incorporate the SDK using prebuilt artifacts

 The C++ (server-side) SDK releases include 64-bit static and dynamic libraries for Linux, Mac, and Windows.